hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/preset.md

         codesandbox: { // [!code ++]
           show: true, // [!code ++]
         }, // [!code ++]
-      })
+      });
     },
   },
-})
+});
 ```

 ## Preset Files And Codes

-`vitepress-demo-plugin` presets some file configurations, so that you can open `stackblitz/codesandbox` and other platforms to preview your `<demo />` without a separate configuration file in most cases.
+`vitepress-better-demo-plugin` presets some file configurations, so that you can open `stackblitz/codesandbox` and other platforms to preview your `<demo />` without a separate configuration file in most cases.
 The preset files and codes for different platforms and demo types are as follows:

 ::: details Expand to view the stackblitz platform Vue preset files and codes
 ::: code-group